Resources / Templates

 End of Financial Year Prep Template (New Zealand)

-Checklist to finalise accounts for the 31 March financial year, complete the final GST return, reconcile key balances, and prepare reports for the accountant or tax agent.
+End of financial year checklist for New Zealand firms: finalise the 31 March accounts, complete the final GST return, reconcile PAYE, KiwiSaver and ESCT, and prepare reports for the accountant or tax agent.

 End of financial year prep is the work a firm does to close off a client’s books for the year, sign off the key balances, and hand a clean set of records to the accountant or tax agent.
 For most New Zealand businesses the balance date is 31 March, so the same crunch lands across a firm’s whole client base at once.
 The job covers reconciling bank, loan, and credit card accounts, squaring off GST and payroll liabilities, reviewing the asset register, posting year-end adjustments, and producing the reports the tax agent needs to prepare the return.